oac-tree/oac-tree/issues.md

 * Automatically load plugins in plugin folder.
 * Add field get/set tests to LocalVariable-tests.
 * Start/EndSingleStep may require const Instruction pointer too: this is connected to the procedure having an interface to request the next instruction to be executed, which will also be something useful in the GUI.
+* Ownership of Instructions is passed to Procedure, as for Variables to Workspace.
+By passing in a pointer, this creates some non-ideal code (see e.g. Workspace::AddVariable, which could potentially segfault when adding an already owned Variable under a duplicate name).
+While the client has to be rather evil-minded to trigger such behavior, it can easily be cured by not passing ownership and cloning Instructions and Variables inside.

 ## UserInterface